hadley/adv-r/vocabulary.md

 The following functions outline my expectation for a working vocabulary of R functions.
 I don't expect you to be intimately conscious of the details of every function, but you should at least be aware that they all exist, so that if you do encounter a problem that requires a special tool, you're already aware of it.
 The functions come from the `base` and `stats` packages, but include a few pointers to other packages and important options.

 To get the most out of this book, you should be familiar with "the basics".
 For data analysis, you also need I/O and special data.
+My current favourite reference for this level of introduction to R is the [R Cookbook](http://amzn.com/0596809158?tag=hadlwick-20) by Paul Teetor.

 ## The basics